Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Discussion

 \section{Discussion}

 In this section, we compare our calculated magnetic phase diagram to experimental findings.
 Many experimental techniques, including transport and tunnelling measurements, probe quasiparticle properties of tBLG.
-While our analysis does not directly yield such properties, we use the value of the critical Hubbard parameter $\Ucrit$ as a proxy for the quasiparticle gap in the correlated insulator phases with small values of $\Ucrit$ corresponding to large gaps associated with pronounced resistive peaks in transport experiments.
+While our approach does not directly yield such properties, our analysis below reveals a strong correlation between the calculated value of the critical Hubbard parameter $\Ucrit$ and the measured quasiparticle gap in the correlated insulator phases, with small values of $\Ucrit$ corresponding to large gaps associated with pronounced resistive peaks in transport experiments.
+We stress that this correlation cannot be viewed as conclusive evidence that the experimentally observed correlated insulator states have a magnetic origin, because the large density of states at the Fermi which gives rise to the small values of $\Ucrit$ also promotes other instabilities (such as valley-ordered or nematic states).

-At charge neutrality, Hartree$+U$ theory predicts small values of $\Ucrit$ near the magic angle (note that this does not depend on the inclusion of Hartree interactions).
+At charge neutrality, our calculations predict small values of $\Ucrit$ near the magic angle with NAFM/MAFM order.
 Experimentally, the situation is not clear, however, with some experiments reporting semi-metallic behaviour near the magic angle~\cite{NAT_I,NAT_S,TSTBLG}, while others (for very similar twist angles) observe a strong insulating state~\cite{SOM}.
-These conflicting results could arise from different levels of strain in the samples: Liu \textit{et al.}~\cite{Liu2019} demonstrated that a $C_3$ broken symmetry state that is stabilized by strain retains its semi-metallic character because of the topological properties of the electron structure of tBLG.
+These conflicting results could arise from different levels of strain in the samples: Liu \textit{et al.}~\cite{Liu2019} demonstrated that a $C_3$ broken symmetry state that is stabilized by strain retains its semi-metallic character because of the topological properties of the flat bands of tBLG.

 Next, we consider the effect of doping.
-While at $\nu=-1$ insulating states are not often observed in experiments, clear signatures of insulating states have been found at $\nu=+1$~\cite{TSTBLG,Vafek2020,Chern_Das,Polshyn2019}.
-This is consistent with the Hartree$+U$ results which yield lower values of $\Ucrit$ for $\nu=+1$ than for $\nu=-1$.
+While at $\nu=-1$ insulating states are not often observed in experiments, some signatures of insulating states have been found at $\nu=+1$~\cite{TSTBLG,Vafek2020,Chern_Das,Polshyn2019}.
+This is consistent with our Hartree$+U$ results, which yield lower values of $\Ucrit$ for $\nu=+1$ than for $\nu=-1$.
 Note that the opposite result is obtained when long-ranged Hartree interactions are neglected.